 If you have a work restriction, unpaid work and voluntary work counts towards your weekly limit on hours of work.
 So, if you want to volunteer, check with the organisation you wish to volunteer with that the role meets the government rules for volunteering (see above) to avoid breaching your weekly limit on hours of work.

-If you are studying with Tier 4 (General) Student immigration permission, there is no longer any provision in the Immigration Rules for doing an internship.
+If you are studying with Student or Tier 4 immigration permission, there is no longer any provision in the Immigration Rules for doing an internship.
 If you wish to gain work experience with a company, you need to ensure that any work you do meets the conditions of your immigration permission.
 For example, you could only work full-time during a vacation period from your programme of study.

 If your permission to be in the UK is under a different category such as one of the work categories, although there is no prohibition on you studying full-time, if you need to extend your immigration permission in any of these categories, you may not be able to meet the criteria for extending such as a minimum earnings requirement in the preceding 12 months if you have not been working full-time.

 For information on the possible immigration options that allow people to stay and work in the UK after studies see the Advice and Counselling Service website.